-ADVANCED BAND:
+ADVANCED BAND: WIND ENSEMBLE (Y)

-THE LIVE PREREQUISITE: Consent of instructor.
-SCHOOL ORHS GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "f" This course may be repeated for elective credit.
+PREREQUISITE: Consent of instructor.

+SCHOOL GRADES CREDIT ORHS 9-12 5 units per semester

 This course is open to all advanced wind, brass, and percussion students.
 Enrollment may be limited, which may call for auditions in sections having more people than needed.
 This is a performance class for students interested in improving their musicianship through performance of serious musical literature and study of advanced theory and music history.
 Attendance is required at all performance and extra rehearsals.